SDK Integrations

 )

-Bundles should not duplicate account stores or provider wrappers.
-Keep bundle-specific behavior in UI operations, policy hooks, task definitions, or delivery tools.
+Apps should not duplicate account stores or provider wrappers.
+Keep app-specific behavior in UI operations, policy hooks, task definitions, or delivery tools.

 Reference: Email SDK Integration README.